Information on becoming a Master Gardener

 Are you a Santa Clara County resident who wants to learn more about eco-friendly, sustainable gardening practices and would enjoy sharing that knowledge with the home-gardening public?

 After acceptance into the Master Gardener program, you’ll be enrolled in a series of weekly initial training classes held January-May 2015 (typically on Thursdays from 9:30am-2:30pm).
-The fee for these classes is $175 (subject to change).
 UC ANR programs are open to all participants, regardless of their ability to pay.
 A limited number of need-based scholarships are available.
 Details will be available at the informational meetings.

 As agents of the University of California, all volunteers must be fingerprinted and must pass a statewide Dept. of Justice criminal background check prior to being accepted into the program.
 For those who have lived in California for less than two years, an FBI background check is required.